John Mahama: Honours and awards

 Mahama received an honorary doctorate in the field of Public Administration, from the Ekiti State University of Nigeria, formerly affiliated to the Obafemi Awolowo University in "recognition of his politico-socio economic development of Ghana and Africa at various stages of his political career."
 Later the same university passed a resolution to name its Faculty of Management Science after him.

 The Cuban government, recognising Mahama's relentless advocacy for the Cuban cause, namely for the lifting of the 50-year economic embargo on the communist country and for the freedom of the detained Cuban five by the United States government, conferred on him the Friendship Medal.
 The General Council of Assemblies of God, Ghana honoured Mahama with its Daniel Award.
 The Graduate School of Governance and Leadership also awarded him the African Servant Leadership Award while the Institute of Public Relations recognized Mahama with a prize for his leadership acumen and technocratic flair.
 In 2013, the Forum for Agricultural Research in Africa (FARA) conferred on Mahama the Africa Award for Excellence in Food Security and Poverty Reduction.
-In March 2016, University of Aberdeen held a special convocation to confer an honorary degree of Doctors of Laws (LLD) on President John Mahama.
+In March 2016, the University of Aberdeen held a special convocation to confer an honorary degree of Doctors of Laws (LLD) on Mahama.

 Mahama has also attended numerous conferences and won many fellowships, including a study as a visiting scholar at Johns Hopkins University, Baltimore, United States.
 He is also a Bill Gates Fellow.
 He was awarded the Great Cross of the National Order of Benin, the highest award in Benin, by President Yayi Boni.

 In February 2017, Mahama received the 2016 African Political Leader of the Year Award from the African Leadership Magazine in South Africa.

 In October 2022, Mahama was honored by Liberty University with a Global Leadership and Economic Impact Award in Virginia, USA.
+This award was to celebrate him for governing wisely, "advocating and achieving a consistent track record on economic development, women's participation in education, and enhancing economic growth."

+In March 2024, Mahama was conferred with the chieftaincy title, Kuoro Sabinwero Wajia I, by Kuoro Abu Diyaka Sukabe Ninia, the Paramount Chief of the Buwaa Traditional Area in the Upper West Region.